cjfarrelly/msc-modules/Module1Labs.md

 ### Description/Aims

 Jira is a project management system used primarily for the oversight of software projects.
+It gives users a wholistic view of project and portfolio data so that they can make proactive, informed decisions based on real time data and forecasting.

 The aims were: